stadust/demonlist-guidelines/270_Low_Detail_Modes/300_texture_packs.md

 ## Shaders

-A *shader* is generally defined as any external software that alters the visual appearance of the game.
+A *shader* is generally defined as any external software that alters the visual appearance of the game, such as ReShade.
 A shader may function similarly to a texture pack if it changes the display of in-game textures, but shaders could also change certain properties (e.g. brightness, blur) of in-game colors.

 Changing the appearance of textures and colors could adversely affect the difficulty of a list demon (e.g. by making parts brighter or darker than normal), so the use of shaders is also **prohibited for records on the list.**